 IN ONE YEAR, NEARLY 20 PEOPLE PER MINUTE ARE ABUSED BY AN INTIMATE PARTNER.

-Domestic Violence is also known as intimate partner violence (IPV) and relationship abuse.
+Domestic Violence is also known as intimate partner violence and relationship abuse.
 It is defined as a pattern of behaviors used by one partner to gain and keep power and control over another in an intimate relationship.
 It can also include other types of family abuse, including elder abuse and child abuse.
-Click here to check out our Domestic Violence Awareness Month activities, to bring attention to this serious crime that affects all of our communities.
+Click here to check out our Domestic Violence Awareness Month (DVAM) activities, happening every October, to bring attention to this serious crime that affects all of our communities.

 SOME SIGNS OF DV